NixOS/rfcs/rfcs/0092-plan-dynamism.md

   since 1) the daemon will consider the build doing `nix build` as an active build, 2) it messes with logging, often the log of a failing inner build will not be easily accessible, and
-  3) we can't actually have derivations that build derivations.
+  3) we can't actually have derivations that output derivations.
 - Do nothing, and continue to have no good answer for large builds like Linux and Chromium.

 # Unresolved questions